Category Archives: History of Medicine

 Healthy lifestyles: The antecedents

 Healthy lifestyles yoga poseIn the 1970s, public health policies began to promote the idea that individuals are responsible for their health and therefore have an obligation to adopt healthy lifestyles.
-Over the ensuing decades, health became an especially popular topic for media coverage as well as a lucrative market for vendors of health-related products and services.
+Over the ensuing decades, health became both an extremely popular topic for media coverage and a lucrative market for vendors of health-related products and services.
 What followed was a substantial increase in health consciousness and greater anxiety about all things that concern the body.
-Do healthy lifestyles produce better health?
-That they should may seem like common sense, which is one reason it’s been so easy to promote the idea.
-The question is difficult to answer with absolute certainty, however.

 Share